soobinrho/BeeMovr/README.md

 Other ways to increase accuracy would be to include colony-specific demographic data in our prediction model, as that was found to be a statistically significant factor in Grogan’s paper.

-We promised our beekeeper, Keith Robert, that we'll open-source our project and make it available for all beekeepers.
+As we promised our beekeeper, Keith Robert, BeeMovr has been and will always be an open-source project available for all beekeepers.
-Our priority has been, and will always be to focus on helping our beekeepers.
+If you're a beekeeper and have any suggestions or feature requests, please feel free to email us at &lt;workerbees@beemovr.com&gt;.

 <!-- TODO: Delete this after Call for Code submission
 ☐ Link to publicly accessible code repository that contains your working code